 A dedicated public servant with a passion for social justice, Adwoa is an active member of the community and has served in several key roles on Capitol Hill, including special assistant to the vice chair of the House Democratic Caucus, Rep. John Larson (D-Conn.).
 Adwoa is a member of the Northern Virginia Alumnae Chapter of Delta Sigma Theta Sorority, Inc. and the Junior League of Washington.
 She serves on the Good Shepherd Housing and Family Services Community Leadership Council, Fairfax County Community Action Advisory Board, and Virginia’s COVID-19 Racial Disparities Task Force.

 She earned her B.A. in political science from Southern Connecticut State University and her M.A. in religious studies from Howard University School of Divinity.
-Adwoa holds a management certificate from Harvard Business School, and is a graduate of The Campaign School at Yale University.
+She was awarded the Public Leadership Credential from the John F. Kennedy School of Government at Harvard University and a management certificate from Harvard Business School.
+Adwoa is a graduate of The Campaign School at Yale University.